QuirinoC/ap-labs/challenges/chal1/README.md

 ### Description

 The algorithm iterates over the array and stores the values in a bit vector, if a repeated value is found a left pointer is moved until the substring is unique again and the values before that are removed.

+#### Note
+To optimize in memoryonly alphanumeric chars are accepted